This Tour du Mont Blanc Packing List contains everything you need for your Tour du Mont Blanc hike.

 ALPS Mountaineering MicroFiber Rectangle Sleeping Bag Liner – The refuges provide blankets and a pillow.
 A sleeping bag liner serves as a barrier between you and the blankets.
 Bring this even if you’re staying in private rooms since some but not all accommodations provide linens.

 Food and Snacks to Pack for the TMB

 Nutritious Snacks that don’t squish easily.
 Nuts and dried fruit are good choices.
 Crackers and wafers get crushed easy and chocolate melts.
 If you crave something sweet, then gummy bears are a better choice than chocolate since they don’t melt.
 If you have any food allergies, like me, I’m Celiac so can’t eat any gluten, then bring a few extra snacks in case the refuges aren’t able to accommodate your allergy or forget, as happened to me on a couple of occasions.

 Note: Breakfast and dinner are both served in the refuge.
 You have the option to purchase a to-go lunch from them which is what we did.
-The other option is to bring more food, or plan to stop at one of the refuges en route for lunch.
+The other option is to bring more food or plan to stop at one of the refuges en route for lunch.
 If you choose the last option, prepare to do more route planning so that you don’t end up eating lunch at 10:00 am or 4:00 pm.

 Universal Travel Adapter.
 You’ll need an adapter that works in Europe and that has multiple outlets.
 Outlets are in short supply in the huts and this one allows you to charge multiple devices at the same time.

-]In Europe it’s required by law that you carry identification with you.
+In Europe, it’s required by law that you carry identification with you.
+If you’re a European citizen identification will do.
 If you’re not European, you must carry your passport with you.